 The Bing Network includes the content and search network.
 Within the search network, your search ads can be displayed on Bing owned and operated sites, syndicated partner sites, or both.
-Your search or content ads can be displayed on the following types of websites; this list is not exhaustive.
+Your search can be displayed on the following types of websites; this list is not exhaustive.

 Ads on the search network may also be displayed in the Windows 8.1 Smart Search Results.

 If you choose to have your ads displayed on syndicated search partner sites, your search ad may appear on the following types of sites, in addition to search results pages.

 Sponsored search partners own sites that are part of the Bing network.
 In some cases, these implementations feature a search box allowing a user to enter search terms which then result in the display of search results and/or search ads.
 Some partners also offer a downloadable toolbar or application.
 Toolbars, by definition, contain search boxes that resolve to a search results page featuring search ads, depending on the query entered by the user.
 Applications offer users a variety of options in addition to search box opportunities and will display search ads depending on the query entered by the user.